Skywatch24/JS-Library/packages/js/README.md

 Before you start developing, you have to implement Skywatch library on your server.
 Please follow the guide below to create a POST method url on your server, and then keep the POST method url you generated.

 Ex.
-Implement Skywatch Library on node server, and then generate the POST API - https://localhost:3000/skywatch_service_url
+Implement Skywatch library on node server, and then generate the POST API - https://localhost:3000/skywatch_service_url

 #### Guide: